 - Look out for gluten dangers in honey production where added artificial flavors, added ingredients, and sweeteners could be added.
 You also need to take care to note if you are buying real, fake, or artificial honey.

 Unfortunately, due to the cost of natural honey, some manufacturers are making fake and artificial honey.
 These often have the potential for hidden gluten-containing ingredients.
 The bottom line is that you should avoid any fake or artificial honey if you have celiac disease, gluten intolerance, gluten allergy, or gluten sensitivity.

-Fake honey may have some real honey in it, but it was mixed with other ingredients like dextrose, added sugar, molasses, corn syrup, sugar, flour, etc. Mixing honey with these ingredients makes it much cheaper to produce than pure honey.
-It also has a lot of risk due to all of the extra ingredients.
+Fake honey may have some real honey, but it was mixed with other ingredients like dextrose, added sugar, molasses, corn syrup, sugar, flour, etc. Mixing honey with these ingredients makes it much cheaper to produce than pure honey.
+It also has a lot of risk due to the extra ingredients.

 Artificial honey is often made with corn syrup.
 Check out Is Corn Syrup Gluten Free?

 - Bake with honey as I did in this Gluten Free Honeycake recipe.

 - Use it in savory recipes like this Honey Garlic Salmon recipe.

 - I love honey in this creamy Honey Ice Cream.